-These options define where is connected the drive by defining the bus number and the unit id. index=index media=media snapshot=snapshot snapshot is "on" or "off" and controls snapshot mode for the given drive (see -snapshot).
+These options define where is connected the drive by defining the bus number and the unit id.

+index=index

 This option defines where is connected the drive by using an index in the list of available connectors of a given interface type.